manjunani/PropCreep/READMD.md

 ## 🧙 About the Creator

-**PropCreep Insight** is crafted by [manju bro], for devs who want speed, insight, and real offline power.
+**PropCreep Insight** is crafted by [Manjunatha], for devs who want speed, insight, and real offline power.No fluff.
-No fluff.
 No BS.
 Just actionable structure and smart docs.

 ---